jake-knerr/js-style-guide/README.md

     handlers-controllers-errors.js
 ```

-#### Remember that file extensions are a part of the file name and can provide context.
+#### Remember that file extensions are a part of the filename and can provide context.

 In other words, an `*.js` file tells the reader the file is a JavaScript file and adding "script" to the name is unnecessary.